thekswenson/Zombi/README.md

 ### Limitations of ZombiPhy and future tasks ###

-- The pseudogeneization option for Zombi, and by extension ZombiPhy, is broken.
+- The pseudogeneization option for Zombi, and by extension ZombiPhy, does not work.
 For now, this just means that the pseudogeneization option in the ZombiPhy/Zombi genome parameters file must always be left at 0.
-- Inputting locus trees with horizontal transfers into SimPhy is broken.
+- Inputting locus trees with horizontal transfers into SimPhy does not work.
 For now, this means that the transfer rate in the ZombiPhy/Zombi genome parameters file must always be left at 0.
 - Zombi cannot support full eukaryotic genomes.
 The internal infrastructure needed for inputting in an entire, multi-chromosome genome into Zombi does not yet exist.
 This will have to be implemented in a future version of the program.
 - There appears to be a bug in Zombi where certain events affect far too many genes (e.g. an inversion happening to 95% of the genes).
 This is likely due to a problem with how Zombi chooses the number of genes to be affected by each individual event.